ty-ras/start/start/templates/io-ts/be-and-fe/components/frontend/README.md

 The `src` folder contains all the code.
 That folder is further structured in the following way:
 - `services` folder contains code not related to UI directly.
-    - `protocol` subfolder contains type definitions related to exposed HTTP endpoints and the data flowing between them.
-      This is the core which utilizes some TyRAS interfaces, but mostly it is just defining the endpoint shape using TypeScript types, and data contents using `io-ts` validators.
     - `hello.ts` file contains code which will build invokable callback which will use the greeting API of the protocol.
-    - `index.ts` exposes an object which contains all of the protocol callbacks.
+    - `index.ts` exposes an object which contains all of the callbacks to call endpoints defined in the [protocol component](../protocol).
       Currently there is only 1 (`hello.ts`), but new ones can be added easily.
 - `hooks` folder contains small API for using `Task`s of the `fp-ts` library with React hooks.
 - `view` folder contains all directly UI-related code.